mariopineda/electronic-skills-5-blinkenlights/README.md

 # Electronic Skills 5: [Blinkenlights](http://helpdesk.esf.edu/cns/portals/0/Files/Documents/jargon-4.4.5/html/B/blinkenlights.html)
 In this assignment you build a circuit with two LEDs blinking back and forth.
+This circuit is a electronic version of a [metronome](https://en.wikipedia.org/wiki/Metronome) and can be used as a timing device for circuits.

 ![Metronome cats](images/metronome.gif)